Find Cheap Homeowners Insurance Quotes in Your Area

 Do Smart Door Locks Impact Homeowners Insurance Costs?

 Smart locks don't offer a substantial increase in security, so they won't make any meaningful impact on your homeowners insurance policy.
 When we reviewed discounts from major insurance companies, we did not find many references to smart or biometric locks.
 We only found one insurance company that offered reduced premiums for a smart lock.
 If Liberty Mutual is your homeowners insurance provider, you could save up to 5% for installing the August Smart Lock in most states (California, New York and Florida are three excluded states).

 While other insurers don't currently offer a discount for locks, they are interested in smart devices in general.
-You can lower your rates if you have other connected or networked features that enhance security or protect your home.
-Here are a few examples that are commonly eligible for discounts: security cameras, centralized alarm system and smart thermostats (which can prevent frozen pipes).
+You can lower your rates if you have other connected or networked features that enhance security or protect your home, including: security cameras, centralized alarm system and smart thermostats (which can prevent frozen pipes).

 As the technology and security continues to develop, more insurance companies may offer discounts for biometric locks as well.
 For now, their value lies mostly in convenience, enhanced curb appeal and resale potential.